Gut feel is not a recruitment strategy. Yet, many organizations still rely on it to recruit their salespeople.

 “The single fastest way to grow sales is to recruit the right person for the role,” says Craig Eggleton, Sales Bullpen's Founder and CEO.

 If you’re looking to revamp your recruitment strategy, these are the must-have elements you should include:

 Do you need an account manager, a farmer or a hunter?

 “Get clear on the type of salesperson you are looking for.
-This will relate back to your sales plan,” Paul says.
+This will relate back to your sales plan,” Craig says.
 “Having a solid sales plan will mean that when it’s time to recruit, you know exactly what capabilities candidates need to have, as well as the capabilities your team needs to maintain and grow its sales.”

 Also, get clear on the markets they are selling to.
 Do they call on CEOs, managers, technicians or mums and dads?
 Are they selling in a competitive market or are you the only game in town?

 Does your business sell a conceptual service or a product that you can demo?
 Is it a long, complex process or transactional?
 Will candidates be expected to sell on value or price?

 These are just some examples of what you need to be clear on.
 Lastly, don’t forget to check that your candidates has experience in the areas you need!